SalishSeaCast/docs/rivers/river_input.rst

 Bute
 ^^^^^^^^^^^^^^^^^^

+* Source used: Numerous sources on major rivers in the region.
+This is a region we could return to using the Toporama maps.
 * Source used: Maps
 * Assume Homathko is 58% of watershed (i=897,j=294)
 * Assume Southgate is 35% of watershed (i=885,j=296-297)